Application to the Major

 The Department of Social Work's Office of Social Work Student Services provides academic advising for social work majors from application to the program through graduation.
 Students who are accepted to the major will be assigned a faculty advisor for professional related advising and general academic support.
 For more information and to schedule an advising appointment, visit www.msudenver.edu/socialwork.

-Students transferring to Metropolitan State University of Denver must first apply as a transfer student through the Office of Admissions.
+Students transferring to Metropolitan State University of Denver must first apply as a transfer student through the Office of Admissions and should declare Social Work as their major at that time.
 Once they have been accepted into MSU Denver and have had their transcripts evaluated, they will be advised regarding remaining General Studies and other prerequisite requirements that must be fulfilled.
-Transfer students are also expected to meet the BSSW Program’s prerequisite requirements.
+Transfer students are also expected to meet the BSSW Program's prerequisite requirements.

 Social Work Course Transfer Policy

 Incoming students who have taken Social Work courses at another college or university may have the coursework reviewed to apply for Social Work credit for the courses.
 To be considered, coursework must have been completed at a college or university accredited by a regional accreditation body (see MSU Denver website for additional information).
 In addition, certain coursework must have been completed within a program accredited by the Council on Social Work Education to be considered for transfer into the BSSW Program.
-There is a limit to the number of courses and the types of courses that may transfer in as Social Work credit.
-To be considered for credit, students must provide documentation that includes the course description, course syllabus, and requirements.
+In order to transfer Social Work credits, students must provide documentation that includes the course description, course syllabus, and course requirements.
+Approval of course transfers is at the discretion of the program.
+To engage in this process, meet with a member of the Office of Social Work Student Services.
 For a full description of the transfer requirements and of the process for consideration of credit, please see the Department of Social Work website.

 Fully Online Course Delivery Option